emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Ray of Frost
 Cold, Spell\
 1 action\
 You send a freezing ray against a foe.
-A creature within 24m of you must succed on a Constitution Saving Throw or take 1d4 + your Spellcasting ability Cold damage and take a -2m status bonus to its speeds.
+A creature within 24m of you must succed on a Might Saving Throw or take 1d4 + your Spellcasting ability Cold damage and take a -2m status bonus to its speeds.

 ### Reckless Attacks
 Quick action\